open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 ![k8sattributes processor data flow](/img/blog-k8sattributes/k8sprocessor.png)

-In the figure above we can see how the data flows: The table of pods is fetched using Kubernetes API, while the pod IP is extracted from the connection context between the pod and the collector
+In the figure above you can see how the data flows: The table of pods is fetched using Kubernetes API, while the pod IP is extracted from the connection context between the pod and the collector